cyclonus101/Lab-of-Legends-Auto-Roller/README.md

 -Fixed some typos
 June 24/21
 -Added loops to image search to reduce chance of accidentally skipping power
 -As a result you may see the mouse click multiple times
+; June 30/21
+; Added new powers to selection (counterfeit production / feral senses / lie in wait) ; Changed background picture to reflect current labs
+; Fixed a typo

 Function: Reroll passives until you find the one you're searchings for Lab of Legends (a Legends of Runeterra game mode)